Home

 Contact Us

-Mary Louise (Turner) Dean
+Mary Louise Turner (1907-1946)

-Mary Louise Turner was born in 1907 in Ohiopyle, Fayette County, PA, the daughter of Frank and Bertha Turner.
 Tragically, her husband was killed in a coal mining industry accident in the heyday of the industry in Western Pennsylvania.
 She, too, died far too young.

-Mary Louise married a step-cousin, Charles William Dean Sr. (1900-1933), the son of Warren McEwen and Bessie (McNutt) Dean Sr. Their photograph portraits, seen here, adorn their respective grave markers at the Cove Run Cemetery near Uniontown.
+Mary Louise married a step-cousin, Charles William Dean Sr. (1900-1933), the son of Warren McEwen and Bessie (McNutt) Dean Sr. Their photograph portraits, which are seen here, adorn their respective grave markers at the Cove Run Cemetery near Uniontown.

 In 1933, the family resided in the coal mine patch town of Keisterville, near Uniontown, where Charles' father also made his home.
 Mary Louise is thought to have been expecting their fifth son that summer.